-We have seen evidence of their governance structure and copies of their 21 policies, last updated in November 2016 and rolled out in 2017 as part of a larger Cyber Programme, covering the range of information security issues that can affect a modern organisation of their size including handling customer data.
-We also discussed plans for implementation of GDPR.
-Policyholders benefit from the financial strength and security of NFUM with capital reserving requirements.
+We have seen evidence of the governance structure and copies of 21 policies, last updated in November 2016 and rolled out in 2017 as part of a larger Cyber Programme, covering the range of information security issues that can affect a modern organisation of their size - including handling customer data.
+We also the implementation of GDPR.